danmar/cppcheck/tools/defines/readme.md

 Outputs the defines provided by `stdint.h`/`cstdint`.
 - `create_platform_cfg.sh`
 Generates a platform file from the given compiler which can be given to Cppcheck via `--platform`.
+- `run_cppcheck.sh`
+Generates the compiler-specific configurations for the given compiler and runs Cppcheck with them.